mirage/mirage/README.md

 # main-noip: Noip.main

 # Dependencies

 depends: cohttp.syntax, uri, re, cow.syntax
 packages: mirage-net, cow

-# Target (Select a target compiler: takes precedence over --xen or --unix switch on the command line)
+# Target (Select a target compiler: takes precedence over --xen or
+# --unix switch on the command line)

 compiler: 4.01.0dev+mirage-xen

+# XL parameters.
+They will be used for creating the xl config file
+# when doing a `mirari run --xen`.

+xl-memory: 32
+xl-on_crash: preserve
+xl-vif: [ 'mac=00:16:3E:74:34:32' ]

 ```

-* The main function MUST have type TODO.
 * `depends` is a list of ocamlfind libraries
 * `packages` is a list of OPAM packages (which contains the `depends` libraries)
 * `compiler` is a OPAM compiler selector (see `opam switch`)